ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Spot Instances and Spot Fleets

 AWS has unused capacity.
 This capacity can be bid on.
-If your price matches below your maximum bid, the capacity is provisioned for your use.
+If price matches below your maximum bid, the capacity is provisioned for your use.
 When the spot prices goes above your bid, your application is brought down.

 Used when you need flexible, fault tolerant applications that can be brought down in 2 minutes notice and resume when brought up again -applications that need not be online all the time.